§ 4001 Statement of policy.

 (3) Provides an escrow for the amounts reasonably in dispute while such challenges are pending.

-A public school employer shall not refuse to carry out its obligations under subsection (b) on the grounds that the exclusive representative has not satisfied its responsibilities under this subsection.
+A public school employer shall not refuse to carry out its obligations under subsection (b) of this section on the grounds that the exclusive representative has not satisfied its responsibilities under this subsection.

-(d) Since fair share fees are collected each school year, in order to avoid undue delays in the receipt of, and determination of the validity of, fair share fees, any suit challenging a fair share fee must be filed within 6 months after receipt of the notice described in subsection (c), or within 6 months after the nonmember exhausts the procedure described in subsection (c), whichever is later.
+(d) Since fair share fees are collected each school year, in order to avoid undue delays in the receipt of, and determination of the validity of, fair share fees, any suit challenging a fair share fee must be filed within 6 months after receipt of the notice described in subsection (c) of this section, or within 6 months after the nonmember exhausts the procedure described in subsection (c) of this section, whichever is later.